Campos do Jordão: Climate

-Campos do Jordão features a temperate oceanic climate (Köppen: Cfb, Trewartha: Cwll), characterized by warm to mild summers, cool winters and a fairly comfortable and pleasant climate year-round.
+Campos do Jordão features a temperate oceanic climate (Köppen: Cfb, Trewartha: Cfll), characterized by warm to mild summers, cool winters and a fairly comfortable and pleasant climate year-round.

 Despite being situated at a higher elevation than some of the highest portions of the state of Santa Catarina, the city still enjoys comparatively warmer winters on average, given its lower latitude.
 Over extended periods of time, the area also sees sporadic snowfall, which is associated with the drier mid-year air currents.
 Given its mild-temperature montane ecosystem, the Araucaria pine, commonly associated with Brazil's southernmost region, naturally grows around the area, specially along the higher grounds of the Mantiqueira Mountains.
 The city's average annual evapotranspiration rate is one of the lowest in the state of São Paulo, which can lead to water shortages during the drier periods of the year.